Finding a keyword research tool isn’t that difficult these days.

-Ahrefs offers four plans, starting from $99 per month.
+Ahrefs offers four plans, starting at $99 per month.

-Since the subscription is not cheap, I suggest taking a trial before picking out a plan.
-It is relatively affordable and will help you make an informed decision.
+Since the subscription isn’t cheap, I suggest taking a trial before picking out a plan.
+It’s relatively affordable and will help you make an informed decision.

 2. SEMrush — Paid Tool

 SEMrush offers an extensive list of functions to help you discover keywords and phrases your competitors are leveraging to drive traffic to their site.